Shelob9/markdown-cms/README.md

 # Markdown CMS

-Github-backed markdown CMS.
+Github-backed markdown minimalist CMS.

 This is an experiment [Josh](https://joshpress.net) made.
+Really, I was trying to figure out some of NextJs' feature.
+Might be useful for other things.

 You DO NOT want to deploy this as-is.
 There is login and authenticatio, but read the source.
 Proabably anyone could read/ write the repo you deploy this with.